GurpreetSingh-21/CSCI355-Project-3/README.md

 - Prashanna Bhandari	- Progress Bar  + Timer
 <br/>

-## 📌 Notes
+##📌 Implementation Notes
-- Quiz data is fetched dynamically via fetch('/questions.json')
+- All quiz data is fetched from the Open Trivia API on quiz start

-- Session state is saved in localStorage per user
+- Answers selected by the user are saved in localStorage for result/review

+- Server handles signup/login, stores scores and users in MongoDB

+- Leaderboard and profile data is queried from the database

-- Restart button resets data and UI animations
+- Confetti and UI animations improve user experience